Posts

 Consider invisible disabilities before judging others

 “Why is your husband rude, aloof, and anti-social?
 I called out to him at our community center and he ignored me”.
 What Do I Think?
 I often feel antisocial, aloof, and alone in noisy, crowded spaces.
 It’s not by choice—I have a disability that makes these situations incredibly difficult.
 For a long time, I thought I was the only one until I discovered a Facebook group of 5,400 others with the same condition: Single-Sided Deafness (SSD) .
 For many of us, this condition came on suddenly and without explanation.
 My right ear stopped functioning between 2 and 4 a.m. on July 1, 2012.
 The cause?
 Idiopathic—medical jargon for “we have no clue.”
-One member of the Facebook group summarized our shared struggles perfectly: “No one can see the fact that I have no idea who is talking to me or where any sound is coming from.
+Image by www.freepik.com One member of the Facebook group summarized our shared struggles perfectly: “No one can see the fact that I have no idea who is talking to me or where any sound is coming from.
 No one can see how hard my brain is working to make sense of what I hear.
 No one can see how exhausted I am.”
-Single-Sided Deafness often comes with a cruel two-for-one sp...
+Single-Sided Deafness often comes wi...

 My experience as a juror in a medical malpractice wrongful death case